pascalvanderheiden/ais-sync-pattern/README.md

 - Tick "Allow access to all pipelines.
 - Update the values of the variables to match your naming conventions needs.
 I've put in some generic naming, but you need to update the variables.
 Otherwise, the creation of some services will fail, because they've been already used.
 - The variable "KVCOSMOSDBLABEL" is used as a label for Key Vault to retrieve the connection string and key for API Connections.
 Leave that as it is: "aissharedcosmosdb"
 - Do the same for the "Environments" Variable group.
+Keep in min that these values are used as a prefix for all environment related shared components.
+So, in this DevOps project I choose one dev, one staging and one production (where I leave the prefix blank).
+If you don't want 3 environments but only 1, just give them all the same prefix (blank for example).
 - Don't forget to save.

 ### Step 5: In Azure DevOps, update the Build pipeline and Run it.
 - Go to Pipelines, Pipelines.
-- Select "Build AIS shared resources-env1-CI", Edit.
+- Select "Build AIS shared resources-CI", Edit.
 - In Tasks, select the Tasks which have the explaination mark "Some settings need attention", and update Azure Subscription to your Service Principal Connection.
 - In Variables, update the variables to match your naming conventions needs.
 Keep in mind to pick unique naming for exposed services.
 I've put in some generic naming, but you need to update the variables.
 Otherwise, the creation of some services will fail, because they've been already used.
-- Repeat this for "Build AIS shared resources-env2-CI" and "Build AIS shared resources-env3-CI".
 - Save & queue.
 - Click the Agent Job to check the progress.
-Check if everything is create correctly, because of the unique naming for some services.
-And because it's fun :-)
+Check if everything is created correctly, because of the unique naming for some services.
 - Keep in mind that the CLI scripts will check if the resource is already created, before creating.
 I've used an ARM Template for the deployment of the Application Insights, because I wanted to automatically integrate it with the API Management Instance I've just created.
-This is not yet supported in AZ CLI.
+This is not yet supported in AZ CLI at the moment of writing this blog.

 ### Step 6: In Azure DevOps, add the Key Vault secret to the variables.
 - Go to Pipelines, Library.
 Add Variable group.
 Give it a name, something like "Key Vault Secrets Environment 1".